xtabbas/The-Ultimate-Boilerplate/README.md

 Pro Tips
 --------
 Well actually I dont have any pro tips because I am also a noob (lol, no seriously) but the thing is I **wasted** alot of time configuring react-hot-loader and webpack when I started learning React and the point of this starter kit is that YOU dont have to.
 There are alot of starter kits out there and trust me I have checked all of them but they all lack one thing SIMPLICITY.
-So what I tried is to build the most simplistic boilerplate with EVERY (well almost) feature out there that we may require before starting developement with react.
+So what I tried is to build the most simplistic boilerplate with EVERY (well almost) feature out there that we may require before starting development with react.
 Thank you and cheers.